Outoine15/money_factory/readme.md

 ---

 > [!NOTE]
-> to add the mod to your game, copy the folder "money_factory" inside the main money_factory repository" <!-- or download the realese [here]() -->
+> to add the mod to your game, copy the folder "money_factory" inside the main money_factory repository" or download from the release branch [here](https://github.com/Outoine15/money_factory/tree/realese).

 ---

 > [!IMPORTANT]
-> status (working on): adding items to the trading list
+> status (working on): debuging stack max value

 last stable version: none

-curent mod version: 0.0.1
+curent mod version: 1.0.3
 current VE game version: 1.2.2

 compatibility of the money factory mod with Voxel Era's version: